-Quite a number of Australian soil types resist water naturally, while other soils become water repellent over time during the hot summer days.
+There are a variety of Australian soil types that naturally resist water, while other soils start to repel water over time due to increasingly hot summer days.

-A pH test is the quickest and least expensive method to improve a lawn soil.
-This simple test will quickly determine whether our soil is alkaline or acidic.
-Lawns require a soil pH of between 6.0 and 7.0, and ideally at 6.5 in order to flourish.
+A pH test is the quickest and most cost-effective way of improving the soil of any lawn type.
+This involves a simple test that quickly determines whether the soil is alkaline or acidic.
+What is the best lawn soil?
+Healthy lawn soil has a pH of between 6.0 and 7.0, and flourish at 6.5.

 Organic lawn fertilisers are usually based on manure products or other naturally occurring substance.
-Chemical lawn fertilisers can be added a couple of times a year to help improve the organic richness of the soil.
-Be careful not to mow the lawn after adding the pellets as the lawnmower may catch and remove all the natural goodness added to enhance the soil.
+Remember that mowing the lawn after adding the pellets will do harm by removing the natural goodness that was added to enhance the soil.